koki-develop/ts-action-template/README.md

 ## Release

-Run `bun run build` to build the source code.
+First, run `bun run build` to build the source code.
 The built code will be output to the `dist/` directory.
 Commit the content of this directory.

 ```console
 $ bun run build